Stewie, Chris, & Brian's Excellent Adventure: Plot

 Chris Griffin gives his parents Peter and Lois a note stating that Principal Shepherd wants to speak with them.
 At school, Principal Shepherd tells Peter and Lois that Chris is at a "D−" average and will have to repeat the 9th grade unless he passes his history class finals overseen by Mr. Harpington.
 Peter tries to coach him through to no avail.
 With Chris left to his own devices, Stewie and Brian quiz him and realize he needs extreme help.
 Stewie decides to take him for a tour of history in the time machine.
-Sneaking into his room, they tell him he is dreaming and take off for the past.
+Stewie doesn't want Chris to know about the time machine, so he and Brian sneak into his room and convince him that he's dreaming with consequences and take off for the past.

 Stopping off in 1803 at one of the locations on Chris' history final, they observe U.S. President Thomas Jefferson trying to convince the U.S. Congress to approve the Louisiana Purchase.
 In Paris during 1920, they meet Ernest Hemingway who is in good spirits until Brian's prattle drives him to suicide (though Brian does manage to get his pen).
 Brian and Stewie then take Chris to Brazil before the invention of the soccer ball, Australia before the invention of the shark-tooth necklace (both similar in that the citizens stand around and do hardly anything) and Italy before the invention of pasta where stereotypical Italians are seen bashing rocks against other rocks and exclaiming stereotypical "vowel sounds"; Stewie calls the Italians ridiculous people, transitioning into a live-action sequence where Tony Sirico, angered at the Italian insult, reprimands Stewie about it.
 Then they visit 1944 on D-Day where they witness "Double D-Day" as big-breasted females in bikinis cause the Germans to stop shooting while the Warrant song "Cherry Pie" plays.
 They visit 1776 during George Washington's crossing of the Delaware River where George Washington is wearing arm floaties.
 The boys stop to visit Jane Austen to release their time-travel farts.
 While there, they find that she is attracted to the farts which help inspire her to write Pride & Prejudice.
 Arriving in the 1990s, Stewie, Brian, and Chris witness a man dancing to Go West's "King of Wishful Thinking".
 During the time travel, Brian takes a detour to kill Ivan Pavlov for his experiments on dogs.
 After an unseen visit to the British Parliament, Stewie gives money to a young Adolf Hitler (whom he mistakes for a young Charlie Chaplin).
 When they find Chris has learned nothing from the trip for his history test, Stewie calls Chris a moron.
 Hurt, Chris declares that he will win that bowling tournament with or without Stewie and boards the RMS Titanic with Stewie's return pad, leaving them to board the ship to stop him.